 A quick note on disposing of invasive plants that you remove from the garden: It is important to dispose of invasive plants properly, as doing so incorrectly can result in the plants spreading and undoing all of your hard work.
 Different species will have different removal and disposal methods, so make sure to do your research.

-In general, though, most invasive plants should be burned or securely bagged and taken to the landfill.
-Those that only spread through seed may be composted if they are removed before they flower.
+In general, most invasive plants should be burned or securely bagged and taken to the landfill.
+Those that only spread through seed may be composted if removed before flowering.

 Invasive Plants by State